brianc/node-pg-copy-streams/README.md

 - Add `prettier` configuration following discussion on brianc/node-postgres#2172
 - Rewrite the copy-to implementation in order to avoid fetching whole rows in memory
 - Use mocha for tests
+- Add new tests for copy-to.js focusing on chunk boundaries
+- Add integration tests for two streaming csv parsers: csv-parser and csv-parse

 ### version 2.2.2 - published 2019-07-22